SumiSeo/SumiSeo/README.md

 📍 Located in Paris, France.
 🇰🇷 Originally from Seoul, Korea.
 🧠 About me https://sumiseo.com/
+📝 I am also a writer in the community of AWS tip : https://awstip.com/

 </br>
 </br>
 👾 Client: React, TypeScript, GraphQL-Apollo, React-Native, Flutter, HTML5, SCSS